dsoageofheroes/soloscuro-archive/docs/dsl-lua-c-interface.md

 - NPC Narration/Communication

 ## GPL State:
-To fulfill the task of managing the abov the following state is held in the GPL:
+To fulfill the task of managing the above the following state is held in the GPL:
 - Global flags (Flags used throughout the game)
 - Local flags (Flags specific to a local area, EX: have we talked to this NPC?)
 - Objects in the world (PCs, monsters, NPCs, etc...)